zowe/docs-site/docs/user-guide/api-mediation/customizing-gateway-rate-limiter.md

-# Configuring custom rate limiter
+# Customizing Gateway rate limiter

 The API Gateway offers a way to customize the rate limit for each service via a configurable rate limiter, which prevents individual users from overloading the system.
 Configuring the rate limiter helps ensure that a user's activity does not negatively impact the experience of other users by mitigating the risk of Distributed Denial-of-Service (DDoS) attacks and other automated exploit attempts.